crc-si/COG-Conversion/README.md

   --help           Show this message and exit.
 ```

-# Upload data to AWS S3 Bucket
+# Upload GeoTIFFs to AWS S3 Bucket

-- Run the compute_sync.sh BASH script under the compute-sync folder as a PBS job and update more profile use case
+- Run the bash script, compute_sync.sh, as a PBS job and update more profile use case

-- To run the script/ submit job - qsub compute-sync.sh
+- To run the script/submit job - qsub compute-sync.sh

 - Usage:
   ``` aws s3 sync {from_folder} {to_folder} --includes {include_specific_files} --excludes {exclude_specific_extension_files}